Home

 4. Ulysses

-You'll find a sleek interface with lots of features for writing everything from blog posts and college essays to novels and nonfiction books.
+But, if you are a Mac user, and you’re just looking for sleek, then look no further.
 Like Scrivener, there's a lot to take in with this software, but it's not quite as complicated.
 There are tutorials so you can learn how to use the robust plotting features and things like progress tracking, character tagging, and split-view.
-It also has limited formatting options for eBooks and PDFs.

 Ulysses Pros